Pocket Frogs: Species

 Species of frogs are sorted by name from their base color (for example: Blue), then their secondary color (for example: Cafea - meaning coffee-bean-colored), and then the pattern name.

 For example, a Green Folium Anura is a mainly green frog with green cheek blushes in the secondary color; a Blue Aurum Zebrae is a mainly blue frog with a yellow zebra pattern in the secondary color; and a Cocos Tingo Symphonia is a mainly brown frog with a red music note on its back in the secondary color.
 There are 23 primary and 16 secondary colors.

 Level 1-4 frogs are labeled "common", level 5-8 frogs are labeled "rare", level 9-12 frogs are labeled "endangered", and level 13+ frogs are labeled "legendary".
-Frogs unlock slowly as you level up, and can be obtained in numerous ways.
+Frogs unlock slowly as the player levels up, and can be obtained in numerous ways.
 Frogs leveled 1-8 can be bought daily from the FrogMart with coins.
 Frogs leveled 9 and up can be bought from the FrogMart with potions when available, gifted, or found at the Pond.

 History

 In Version 1.2, on July 12, 2011, new species Bulbus, Trivium, Geminus, Orbis, Signum, Gyrus, Vinaceus, Persona, Bulla, and Obaro were added into the Froggydex.

 Until Version 2.0, on 1 November 2012, there were only frog species up to Level 16.
 Plus+ Network was removed in the same update.
 The only way to trade frogs from then on was to use Game Center.

 On September 24, 2015, the Android version of Pocket Frogs, which was ported by Mobage, was removed, because Mobage had removed their game servers.
 Other games, like Pocket Planes and Tiny Tower, were affected by this switch.
 There are no plans for porting it from Apple Store and re-releasing it and the data from Android cannot be transferred to iOS.
-Nimblebit announced that future sequels or major update may include re-releasing the game into Android.
+NimbleBit announced that future sequels or major update may include re-releasing the game into Android.

-On 6 September 2017, a beta version of Pocket Frogs for Android was released onto the Play Store by Nimblebit.
+On September 6, 2017, a beta version of Pocket Frogs for Android was released onto the Play Store by NimbleBit.
 Data from the mobage version is not recoverable.

-On 24 September 2017, Nimblebit released Pocket Frogs version 3.0.3, adding capability for IOS 11, but removing most features, including Catalog, racing, and mini games.
+On September 24, 2017, NimbleBit released Pocket Frogs version 3.0.3, adding capability for iOS 11, but removing most features, including Catalog, racing, and mini games.
 In addition, Glass and Chroma frogs became difficult for players to obtain.
-Nimblebit stated they may add some or all features back in future updates, but didn't have plans to do so at that time.
+NimbleBit stated they may add some or all features back in future updates, but didn't have plans to do so at that time.

-On 7 February 2020, NimbleBit released update 3.1.1.
+On February 7, 2020, NimbleBit released update 3.1.1.
 The update added several new habitat backgrounds and decorations, new breeds of frogs, and brought back racing and most of the features removed in update 3.0.3.
 Weekly Sets can now be selected to complete in any order, not just the most recently available set.
 Frog Requests and the Catalog, however, are still not part of the current game.